Davidson Young Scholars - Frequently Asked Questions

 Q. What is the review committee looking for in a portfolio?

-The committee is looking for a portfolio that will, in essence, override the absence of IQ or achievement scores.
-Work samples need to clearly demonstrate the child is working at least two to three grade levels above age peers in academic areas including math, science, social studies, or writing.
-The Review Committee prefers handwritten examples (scanned and uploaded as PDF files) as they allow them to better gauge the child’s level of ability and independence.
+The committee is looking for a portfolio of work samples that will clearly demonstrate the applicant is at least two to three grade levels above age peers in academic areas including math, science, social studies, or writing.
+The Review Committee prefers handwritten examples (scanned and uploaded as PDF files) as they allow them to better gauge the student's level of ability and independence.
 However, you can submit typed assignments with teacher grades and comments.
-Each work sample should include the date and age of the child when it was completed as well as the context for when and how the work was created.
+Each work sample should include the date and age of the applicant when it was completed as well as the context for when and how the work was created.
 You can also submit workbook pages that are two to three years advanced for the student’s age.

 Q. My child does not produce a lot of work samples, what you would suggest?